 The UGC creator model still wins when creator voice is the conversion driver for your category, when the audience is highly skeptical of polished advertising, and when the volume need is moderate (15 to 25 variants per month).
 Creator economy products, lifestyle brands, certain DTC categories, and any product whose audience has been conditioned to trust peer recommendation over branded content fall into this bucket.
 AI creative is closing the gap on synthetic voice, but it is not there yet, and the gap matters most where voice is the lever.

-The honest test is to look at your highest-performing creative from the last six months.
+The useful test is to look at your highest-performing creative from the last six months.
 If it is creator-led (a real person on camera, native voice, lived-experience moment) and the polished alternatives consistently underperform, then creators are doing real work for you that AI cannot fully replace today.
 If your highest-performing creative is a mix of formats and the creator-led variants are not consistently outperforming the others, the lever is somewhere else and the volume math wins.

 The trap with the creator model is the operational ceiling.
 Beyond about ten active creators, the management overhead becomes a real cost.
 Beyond fifteen, it consumes a full FTE just on roster coordination, contract management, asset trafficking, and brand review.
 That hidden cost is what kills the cost-per-variant advantage and pushes growth-stage SaaS toward hybrid models.